 Unusual Options Activity Insight: MGM Resorts Intl

-Shares of MGM Resorts Intl (NYSE:MGM) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $39.32.
+MGM Resorts Intl (NYSE:MGM) shares experienced unusual options activity on Thursday.
+The stock price moved down to $38.99 following the option alert.

 - Option Type: SWEEP